How we work and play is about to transform.

 Ten years later, and eXp Realty has an army of 14,000 agents across all 50 U.S. states, three Canadian provinces, and 400 MLS market areas… all without a single traditional staffed office.

-In a bid to transition from 2D interfaces to immersive, 3D work experiences, virtual platform VirBELA built out the company’s office space in VR, unlocking indefinite scaling potential and an extraordinary new precedent.
+In a bid to transition from 2D interfaces to immersive, 3D work experiences, virtual platform VirBELA built out the company’s office space in Virtual Reality, unlocking indefinite scaling potential and an extraordinary new precedent.

 Real estate agents, managers and even clients gather in a unique virtual campus, replete with a sports field, library, and lobby.
 It’s all accessible via head-mounted displays, but most agents join with a computer browser.
 Surprisingly, the campus-style setup enables the same type of water-cooler conversations I see every day at the XPRIZE headquarters.

-With this centralized VR campus, eXp Realty has essentially thrown out overhead costs and entered a lucrative market without the same constraints of brick-and-mortar businesses.
+With this centralized Virtual Reality campus, eXp Realty has essentially thrown out overhead costs and entered a lucrative market without the same constraints of brick-and-mortar businesses.

-Delocalize with VR, and you can now hire anyone with Internet access (right next door or on the other side of the planet), redesign your corporate office every month, throw in an ocean-view office or impromptu conference room for client meetings, and forget about guzzled-up hours in traffic.
+Delocalize with VR technology, and you can now hire anyone with Internet access (right next door or on the other side of the planet), redesign your corporate office every month, throw in an ocean-view office or impromptu conference room for client meetings, and forget about guzzled-up hours in traffic.

 As a leader, what happens when you can scalably expand and connect your workforce, not to mention your customer base, without the excess overhead of office space and furniture?
 Your organization can run faster and farther than your competition.